quicwg/base-drafts/draft-ietf-quic-transport.md

 delivery, as long as it is not in violation of the receiver's flow control limits.

 An endpoint MUST NOT send data on any stream without ensuring that it is within the data limits set by its peer.
 The cryptographic handshake stream, Stream 0, is exempt from the connection-level data limits established by MAX_DATA.
-Stream 0 is still subject to stream-level data limits and MAX_STREAM_DATA.
+Data on stream 0 other than the TLS ClientHello is still subject to stream-level data limits and MAX_STREAM_DATA.
+The TLS ClientHello is exempt from flow control because it needs to be sent in one piece regardless of the server's flow control state.
+This rule applies even for 0-RTT handshakes where the remembered value of MAX_STREAM_DATA would not permit sending a full ClientHello.

 Flow control is described in detail in {{flow-control}}, and congestion control is described in the companion document {{QUIC-RECOVERY}}.